FallenGameR/walker/notes.md

 cargo run -- -m 1

+> walker -l, --dont-traverse-links    Do not traverse directory symbolic links

+cargo run -- ~\Documents\Powershell\Modules -e pstoolset -l

-  -l, --dont-traverse-links    Do not traverse directory symbolic links -f, --hide-files             Hide files from the output (cdf / codef) -d, --hide-directories       Hide directories from the output, but they are still walked (cdf / codef) -D, --show-dots              Add entries that start with dot (hidden on unix systems)
+  -f, --hide-files             Hide files from the output (cdf / codef) -d, --hide-directories       Hide directories from the output, but they are still walked (cdf / codef) -D, --show-dots              Add entries that start with dot (hidden on unix systems)